Basem98/request-reply-implementation/message-brokers.md

 In an event-driven environment such as Node.js, The `events` module along with promises come to the rescue!

 Going back to **service A**, we need to add three final things to bridge the gap.
-First, when we produce the message that came from the client we need to set an event listener on that client's request correlationId, because it's a unique identifier.
+First, when we produce the message that came from the client we need to set an event listener on that client's request `correlationId`, because it's a unique identifier.

-Then, to return the value received when that listener catches an event emitted with the same correlationId, we need to wrap it in a promise which we can wait on in the client's context.
+Then, to return the value received when that listener catches an event emitted with the same `correlationId`, we need to wrap it in a promise which we can wait on in the client's context.

-Finally, on the consumer that consumes from ReplyQueueA, we need to fire an event whenever a message arrives as a reply with the message's correlationId.
+Finally, on the consumer that consumes from ReplyQueueA, we need to fire an event whenever a message arrives as a reply with the message's `correlationId`.
 That event's value would be the received reply's content.
 Therefore, the client handler, which was waiting on the promise returned from the `getResourcesFromService` method to resolve, will have access to the data from **service B** and can send it back to the client using `res.json`.

         const EventEmitter = require("events");
         cosnt eventHandler = new EventEmitter();